 Captain Steve, did not always hold the unofficial-official title as a member of Seattle’s vibrant boating community and earned two letters for the University in the mid-1980’s as the “wedge buster” on special teams and sometimes defensive back which culminated with an Orange Bowl ring.
 His journey to Seattle is as fascinating as improbable and spanned three continents, all before he was 13 years of age.
 As a player, Steve Holzgraf specialized in facilitating effective and bone crushing kick-off coverage, and as an alum Captain Steve makes the annual floating pilgrimage or Sailgating to Montlake once or twice per football season.
 Real life however, transcends the game played within the familiar confines of the gridiron.

 Born into a truly global family, Holzgraf spent the first three years of his life in Abidjan, Ivory Coast (Cote D’ivoire), as the citizens of the country adjusted to a new life of independence.
-In 1966 his father, a civil engineer, was beckoned to the epicenter of the Vietnam conflict and Holzgraf spend his formative years in the chaotic and dangerous theater of battle in Saigon.
+In 1966 his father, a civil engineer, was beckoned to the epicenter of the Vietnam conflict and Holzgraf endured his formative years in the chaotic and dangerous theater of battle in Saigon.
 “I got so used to explosions from bombs and the sound of machine guns that I would just continue playing,” he reflects.
 “We were evacuated 11 times so I grew up learning to face real fear.”

 Along with the University of Tennessee, UW’s fan base can select the boating alternative as a viable travel option.
 The stadium location on Lake Washington makes transportation by watercraft not only possible, but a tradition which Seattleites have taken advantage of for over 90 years.
 Holzgraf has indulged in the experience for a decade, an extremely trying period in the annals of a program with a sustained and proven history of success.
 “For me it is simple.
 I love boating, I am a proud alum and I like to throw a good party,” Captain Steve receives a pat on the back from one of the Florida guys and is offered a beer or two, even though he prefers a vodka mix.